-The advances constitute a central learning experience in the program in which students are exposed to leaders, scholars from churches, businesses, and nonprofits, doing work that ignites their imaginations, pushs the boundaries of their thinking, and resources them to better lead in their own contexts.
+The Leadership and Global Perspectives DMin face-to-face intensives in the hybrid learning environment are called “Advances”.
+These face-to-face intensives serve as a central learning experience in the program in which students will study and have experiences that ignite their imaginations, push the boundaries of their thinking, and network them with other leaders.
+The ultimate goal of each international Advance is to enable students to better lead in their own contexts.

-Through a combination of academic seminars and field trips, students interact in-person with scholars and leaders from local churches, businesses, and faith-based nonprofit organizations engaged in significant ministry, humanitarian, community development, social justice, missional, and church planting efforts.
-Students also meet with their advisors and research course instructors to discuss the progress in their customized research.
-Finally, students and advisors present their research to the entire learning community.
+Through a combination of academic seminars and field trips, students interact in-person with scholars and leaders from local churches, businesses, faith-based nonprofit organizations, government, and other entities engaged in significant ministry efforts.
+Students also meet with their advisors and research course instructors to discuss their customized research.
+Second and third-year students and advisors present their research to the entire learning community.

 - Final Advance (beginning of the third year)

-Collaborating with local institutions, George Fox Seminary hosts the advances in a variety of dynamic global venues.
-Past venues include:
+Collaborating with local institutions, George Fox Evangelical Seminary hosts the Advances in a variety of dynamic global venues.
+Future locations include:

-- 2012: Seoul, South Korea in collaboration with Presbyterian College & Seminary, Seoul, South Korea.
+2012: Seoul, South Korea in collaboration with Presbyterian College & Seminary, Seoul, South Korea (Video recap).

-- 2010: Oxford and London, UK, Erlangen, Germany, in collaboration with London School of Theology (LST), Ripon College, Oxford, UK, ELIA Church, Erlangen, Germany.
+- 2010: Oxford and London, UK, Erlangen/Nuremberg, Germany, in collaboration with London School of Theology (LST), Ripon College, Oxford, UK, ELIA Church, Erlangen, Germany.

-All active cohorts and advisors participate in the advance.
+All active cohorts and advisors participate in each Advance.
 Alumni and spouses are always welcome 'at cost'.

 Advances last six days and run from mid-week to mid-week.
 The newest cohort arrives at the host location two days early for program orientation.